If you’re just discovering me on the blog you may or may not know how strongly I feel about Pilates workouts.

 On the other hand, Yoga is more about flexibility, and a lot more emphasis is placed on unwinding and centering yourself.

 To end, both workouts help with alignment, posture, balance, and strength but I definitely would choose a week of mat Pilates classes over Yoga ones any day.

 Long after your workout is over, you are still burning calories.
-I mean, you did put in all of that work in class, why not reap the benefits hours later.
+I mean, you did put in all of that work in class, so why not reap the benefits hours later?

 2. It can make you look taller: Given that a lot of training is around improving your posture in all of the exercises, standing taller is just one of the things people notice when consistently taking classes.

 For many years, I’ve been told that I have such good posture while driving, sitting in a chair, standing up, and even walking.